microsoft/presidio/docs/development.md

 ```bash
 docker-compose up --build -d
 ```
+> Building for the first time might take some time, mainly on downloading the default spacy models.

 To validate that the services were built and started successfuly, and to see the designated port for each, use docker ps: